Arch Hades: Personal life

 At age 8, she fled to London with her family after her father was murdered in Saint Petersburg, Russia.
 In 2022, following the 2022 Russian invasion of Ukraine, she donated £30,000 to charities aiding Ukrainian refugees and publicly called for Putin to be tried for war crimes.
+Upon purchasing a home studio in the countryside, she has said in terms of the home she seeks that, “My main inspirations were Horace Walpole’s Strawberry Hill House in Twickenham and the Austrian National Library in Vienna.”